 In more ways than one, Manu Chao is the ultimate anti-Trump.
-A French-born musician of Spanish heritage, Manu Chao sings from the perspective of people migrating from Mexico to the United States, he protests the agricultural company Monsanto and he is the rare artist who can bridge the Europe-Latin America divide (and he produced an awesome album for Amadou and Mariam, the musicians from Mali).
+A French-born musician of Spanish heritage, Manu Chao sings from the perspective of people migrating from Mexico to the United States; he protests the agricultural company Monsanto; and he’s been described as a rare artist who can bridge the Europe-Latin America divide (and he produced a great album for Amadou and Mariam, musicians from Mali).
 While Trump doubles down on his Make-America-Great-Again base, Manu Chao sings in French, Spanish, English, Italian, Arabic, Catalan, Galician and Portuguese.

 In “La Vida Tombola” (“The Lottery of Life”), Manu Chao describes how if he were Maradona, he would live just like the superstar.
 “I’d live like him,” Manu Chao sings, “a thousand rockets, a thousand friends,” “in front of any goal,” “lost someplace.”
-The Maradona described in the song is a Maradona who is flawed, obstinate and passionate, and through it all Manu Chao conveys a profound understanding and sympathy for the man.
-Oh, and he does this all with simple language and in a lighthearted tone (the translation is mine):
+The Maradona described in the song is flawed, obstinate and passionate.
+Through it all Manu Chao conveys a profound understanding and sympathy for him:

 If I were Maradona